abhi282002/youtube-twiiter/Readme.md

 # access token short lived, refresh token are longed lived

-refresh token store in db when access token timeup send a 401request if 401 request come then hit a specific endPoint and refresh the access token ---> also send refresh token with the request so that we can match it then start a new session
+refresh token store in db when access token timeup send a 401 --> request if 401 request come then hit a specific endPoint and refresh the access token ---> also send refresh token with the request so that we can match it then start a new session